Context

 Funding and Policy Outlook

 Prioritizing food and nutrition security, rural development: Agriculture was one of the strategic priorities of former Development Minister Gerd Müller, who in 2014 launched ONE WORLD - No Hunger.
-The program is focused on food and nutrition security and rural development and is carried forward in the 2021-2025 legislative term under Development Minister Svenja Schulze under the new title Transformation of agricultural and food systems.
+The program is focused on food and nutrition security and rural development and is continued in the 2021-2025 legislative term under Development Minister Svenja Schulze with the new title Transformation of agricultural and food systems.
 The special initiative is being implemented through official and non-governmental development cooperation, as well as through multilateral partners.
 Life without Hunger – Transformation of agricultural and food systems’ is also one of the six core themes within the BMZ’s Agenda 2030 thematic model’.

 The core theme focuses on the following priorities: